-Maybe even more so than for other men, fit is of great importance to men with a heavier build.
+Maybe even more so than for other men, fit is of the utmost importance to men with a heavier build.

-Cut of a Portly Suit
+The Cut of a Portly Suit

 The jacket should preferably be single breasted with notched lapels.
 This silhouette will suit you much better because a double breasted jacket will make you look wider and it will inevitably gap in the front.
 Two or three buttons are probably ideal.
 Both skinny (7cm) and wide (14cm) lapels are too exxagerated.
-Try to find something classic, between 8-10cm, so they are proportional to your figure and your face.
+Try to find something classic, between 8-10cm / 3.5″, so they are proportional to your figure and your face.

 Choose either side vents or no vents; a middle vent is for sporting jackets, and it will likely gap unfavorably, leaving your rear exposed.

-Ideally, the trousers of a suit for heavier gentleman should be cut so it sits on the waist.
-Belts are very much useless because they will not be able to keep the pants up.
+Belts are pretty much useless because they will not be able to keep the pants up.
 The same is true for side-adjusters, because your pants will inevitable slide down, which will cause the fabric to bunch up on top of your shoes.
 Instead, use suspenders.
 They allow for a little more room, so you can comfortably sit down and your trousers will always stay in place, avoiding the awkward need to hike them up after sitting.
 Moreover, I suggest you wear pleats because they provide more room for your legs, especially when you sit.
 They also allow your trousers to fall more naturally, which will look better.

 Colors & Patterns

 Dark solids in navy and charcoal will certainly work well, just like with most other men.
-Overall, it is certainly a smart idea to dress more classically with a white or light blue shirts and a simple tie, however you are not limited to these few colors.
+Overall, it is certainly a smart idea to dress more classically with white or light blue shirts and a simple tie, however you are not limited to these few colors.
 More so than for slimmer gents, it is important for you not to draw attention to areas you’d like to reduce with ostentatious colors and horizontal stripes.

-You can wear patterns, but do so in a subtle manner.
+You can wear patterns but do so in a subtle manner.
 Skip the wide chalk stripes and choose a subtle pin stripe instead.
-Also, a glencheck suit is ok, but choose a fabric with no or a subtle overplaid with a bigger pattern.
+Also, a glencheck suit is OK, but choose a fabric with no or a subtle overplaid with a bigger pattern.
 This will make you look interesting and the larger scale harmonizes with your body type.

 Shirts & Ties